mschuldt/ga-tools/README.md

 The second form is called `ASM` and is closer to a traditional assembly language, with one line of source for every machine word.
-This form is used when full transparency is needed and can be useful for writing some kinds of optimization.
+This form is used when full transparency is needed and can be useful for writing some kinds of optimizations.

 Both forms support the same basic instruction set.
 Read about it [here](https://mschuldt.github.io/www.colorforth.com/inst.htm) or in the [F18a Product Brief](http://www.greenarraychips.com/home/documents/greg/PB003-110412-F18A.pdf).